d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis-cnn.md

         # convolutional layer, is transformed into the previous dimension
         embeddings = embeddings.transpose(0, 2, 1)
         # For each one-dimensional convolutional layer, after max-over-time
-        # pooling, an NDArray with the shape of (batch size, channel size, 1)
+        # pooling, an ndarray with the shape of (batch size, channel size, 1)
         # can be obtained.
 Use the flatten function to remove the last
         # dimension and then concatenate on the channel dimension
         encoding = np.concatenate([